oaf-project/oaf-react-router/README.md

 Another native browser feature that React Router doesn't emulate is scrolling to the element identified by the hash fragment in a URL.
 For example, if you load https://en.wikipedia.org/wiki/Firefox#Performance, your browser will scroll down to the `<span id="Performance">` automatically.

-There are other libraries that tackle this issue--for example [rafrex/react-router-hash-link](https://github.com/rafrex/react-router-hash-link)--but they typically only address scroll to the exclusion of focus (there's that theme again).
+There are other libraries that tackle this issue—for example [rafrex/react-router-hash-link](https://github.com/rafrex/react-router-hash-link)—but they typically only address scroll to the exclusion of focus (there's that theme again).

 Oaf React Router implements this for you, taking care of both focus and scroll.